CSC322-Grinnell/graduate-outcomes/README.md

 - Create homepage and make it the new landing page for the site (along with login)
 - Making the number of variables more flexible when uploading CSV files
 - Ability to upload entries that have certain blank fields
-- Edit CSS for visualization thumbnails to accommodate longer visualization names
 - Create a “User Guide” page that instructs people in the CLS, who may have little to no prior experience, on how to build visualizations that may be useful to them
 - Better visualization handling of more than two variables